-This apprenticeship equips learners with the skills they need to provide professional and effective classroom support as a Teaching Assistant.
-As well as gaining a respected national qualification, you will develop confidence, motivation, self-esteem and skills in communication and teamwork.
+This apprenticeship equips students with the skills they need to provide professional and effective classroom support as a Teaching Assistant.
+As well as gaining a respected national qualification, you will develop confidence, motivation, self-esteem and skills in supporting children or young people with their learning, communication and teamwork.

 What are the benefits?